 6. Save: You can save the details that are configured.

 After configuring the "Details" tab, you need to configure the settings in the "Options" tab.
 You can configure the settings related to POS Flag, Open Dept., Orders, Sales, and others.

 1. POS Flag

 : Select the applicable POS Flag for the department from the drop-down selection.
-POS Flags that contain the location-specific tax rates, age restriction, excise tax, and other rules will be assigned to the department and simultaneously apply to all the products that this department has selected.
+POS Flags that contain location-specific tax rates, age restrictions, excise taxes, and other rules will be assigned to the department and simultaneously apply to all the products that this department has selected.
 The topic of "POS Flags